The Path to Nidaros

 St. Olav’s Ways

 In Norway there are several pilgrim paths leading to the Nidaros Cathedral in Trondheim, the longest and most known is the Gudbrandsdalen path as it was the main road during the Middle Ages, going 643 km from Oslo to Trondheim.
-The historic trails have been used by pilgrims and other travellers since the year 1032.
+The historic trails have been used by pilgrims and other travelers since the year 1032.

 The Norwegian king Olav II was born in 995 in a time the country had several small kings and earls.
-When Olav was 12 years old he became a viking at sea, during his stay in Normandy he learned about christianity and he was baptised in 1014.
+When Olav was 12 years old he became a viking at sea, during his stay in Normandy he learned about Christianity and he was baptised in 1014.
 He came back to Norway with the vision and the call to unite his kingdom to become one Christian country under a new Christian legislation.

 In 1030 king Olav was killed at a battle in Stiklestad.
 People believed king Olav was a holy man and they convinced the bishop to open his grave one year later.
 According to the stories king Olav his hair and nails had grown and a wonderful fragrance came up from the coffin.
 The king was declared a saint in 1031.
 The relics were placed in the church and the pilgrimages to the holy king’s relics started immediately.
 Later on they built the great Nidaros Cathedral on top of the grave of Saint Olav.